ndronos/c-nomorph/HowStufWorks.md

 to write your own libraries in C.
 The function definitions you'll write are not any different whether they are in a library or in your main program.
+The difference is that you will *compile* them separately in something called an *object* file (.o extension),

 (HowStuffWorks, 2017) pp. 8
 ```